Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 A key feature of creating a custom player is the ability to create extra features, for example, to increase user engagement.

-As shown here this can be achieved by displaying the player to the user, but only making it usable to those with a subscription.
+One way this can be achieved is by displaying the player to the user, but only making it usable to those with a subscription.
 If they are not subscribed a drop down box entices them to do so.

 <p align="center">
   <img src="./assets/dropdown.gif">